UPDATE 1-Average yields fall on Egypt's six-month and one-year T-bills

 (Adds foreign participation)

-CAIRO, June 8 Average yields on Egypt's six-month and one-year treasury bills fell at auction on Thursday, data from the central bank showed.
+CAIRO, June 8 (Reuters) - Average yields on Egypt's six-month and one-year treasury bills fell at auction on Thursday, data from the central bank showed.

 The average yield on the 182-day bill fell to 20.373 percent from 20.441 percent at the last sale.